wazuh/wazuh-documentation/source/deployment-options/docker/faq-wazuh-container.rst

       - wazuh-indexer-data-1:/var/lib/wazuh-indexer

-This will store Wazuh indexer data inside ``wazuh-indexer-data-1`` volume in the Docker host local file system.
+This will store the Wazuh indexer data inside ``wazuh-indexer-data-1`` volume in the Docker host local file system.